geoanalytic/geoanalytic.github.io/_posts/2017-01-29-coordinate-reference-systems-in-r.md

 ![](../images/post5/check_results-1.png)

-Note the *very* different appearance - this is what we would expect when changing to a radially different projection.
+Note the *very* different appearance - this is what we would expect when changing to a radically different projection.